-Transmission, a CLI Torrent Manager
+Transmission, a CLI torrent manager

 How to use transmission from CLI and remotely